IgrikXD/Easy-SDR/Antenna Mini-Whip/README.md

+# Antenna Mini-Whip
-# Project for easy and quick building of active pa0rdt Mini-Whip antenna.

-Project includes schematic and PCB (EasyEDA, Sprint layout).
+Easy and quick building of active [PA0RDT Mini-Whip antenna](./TH) (TH component group) or [RA0SMS Mini-Whip antenna](./SMD/EasyEDA) (SMD component group).
+Module includes schematic (EasyEDA) and PCB files (EasyEDA, Sprint layout).
 Based on the submitted files, you can independently manufacture a PCB or order its production at the factory.
-The project was based on the idea of an active receiving antenna pa0rdt Mini-Whip.
 The antenna consists of the antenna itself and power feed unit (PFU).
 In turn, I developed PCB for the independently manufacturing based on the existing circuit.
 As a result, the self-made manufacture of the antenna is cheaper than buying a ready-made module.
-An important point is the good grounding of the antenna.
-If you use a PCB based on a Sprint Layout file, you can turn off or include a layer of metallization on the final board by one click.
+An important point is the `good grounding of the antenna`.

-- Original schematic: [pa0rdt Mini Whip];
-- Link to the project on EasyEDA: [Antenna Mini-Whip EasyEDA];
+- Link to the projects on EasyEDA: [Antenna Mini-Whip (TH)], [Antenna Mini-Whip (SMD)]
-- Example of working an SDR receiver on antenna Mini-Whip: [Wide-band WebSDR in Enschede, the Netherlands];
+- Example of working an SDR receiver on antenna Mini-Whip: [Wide-band WebSDR in Enschede, the Netherlands]

-[How to import EasyEDA .json files] into your project;

 ## Basic characteristics of the antenna: